Controlling Weeds

 - Crop rotation

-- Frequency of green manure plow-downs and summerfallow
+- Frequency of green manure plow-down and summerfallow

-- Use of diverse crop types and seeding dates (e.g. fall cereals, spring cereals, oilseeds, pulses, forages, green manures)
+- Use of diverse crop types and seeding dates (e.g. fall cereals, spring cereals, oilseeds, pulses, forages, green manures, cover crops)

 - Rotation of highly competitive crops with less competitive crops